Congratulations and welcome to Waterloo! All of your hard work has paid off and it's time to celebrate your achievements!

 - In June, we'll email you about creating your class schedule for the fall term.

-- Attend your faculty's 101 Day, view online resources, and plan for Orientation in September.
+- Attend your faculty's 101 Day during the summer and plan to attend Orientation in September.

 - Review our tips for new co-op students.